MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementConnectedOrganization.md

 ```

 ### -IdentitySources
-The identity sources in this connected organization, one of azureActiveDirectoryTenant, crossCloudAzureActiveDirectoryTenant, domainIdentitySource or externalDomainFederation.
+The identity sources in this connected organization, one of azureActiveDirectoryTenant, domainIdentitySource or externalDomainFederation.
-Read-only.
 Nullable.
-Supports $select and $filter(eq).
-To filter by the derived types, you must declare the resource using its full OData cast, for example, $filter=identitySources/any(is:is/microsoft.graph.azureActiveDirectoryTenant/tenantId eq 'bcfdfff4-cbc3-43f2-9000-ba7b7515054f').

 ```yaml
 Type: IMicrosoftGraphIdentitySource[]